 Not suitable for:

-- Those of you cannot drive to the ski resort or is going to a resort without pet-friendly services.
+- Those of you cannot drive to the ski resort or are going to a resort without pet-friendly services.

 - Pet owners who don’t want to bother their friends and family.

-- Those who are able to afford the cost of letting them to stay at Kennels.
+- Those who are able to afford the cost of letting them stay at Kennels.

-- Those with cats or dogs or both who are happy with the Kennel.
+- Dog owners who are happy with the Kennel.

 - Those who are in a rush and cannot find someone else to look after their pets.